altcoda/glitter-graphics-scraper/readme.md

 ```

 - To run the scraper open the terminal in the directory and enter 'python scraper.py'

+## Starting from a different page
-- To change starting page change line 12 of scraper.py
+- If you would like to change starting page change line 12 of scraper.py
 - Running the scraper more than once with different starting pages can result in images being overwritten.